tkeffer/weewx-brultech/README.md

   separate database from the conventional WeeWX weather database, allowing both to be run simultaneously.
 By default, it will include space for 32 channels.

-- A WeeWX skin, called _Power_, designed to display current, week, month, and year energy use.
+- A WeeWX skin, called _SeasonsPower_, designed to display current, week, month, and year energy use.
 It also includes monthly energy summaries.
 It can easily be customized by following the directions in the _[WeeWX Customization Guide](http://www.weewx.com/docs/customizing.htm)_.